Visa policy of the United States: American Samoa

 Other visitors need to obtain a visitor permit through a local sponsor, who must appear in person at the Immigration Office of the Department of Legal Affairs.
 The application must be signed by the sponsor's family matai (chief) and pulenuʻu (village mayor), unless the sponsor provides a deed or lease of private land.

-Applicants must also provide a copy of their passport or identity document valid for at least 6 months after their planned departure from the territory, a ticket for such departure, a police clearance from the country of origin, and a fee of $40.
+Applicants must also provide a copy of their passport or identity document valid for at least six months after their planned departure from the territory, a ticket for such departure, a police clearance from the country of origin, and a fee of US$40.
 Minors traveling without a parent must also provide a notarized consent from their parent or guardian and their birth certificate.

-The application must be made at least 3 business days before travel, and the permit is valid for a stay of up to 30 days, but an extension may be requested for a fee of $50.
+The application must be made at least three business days before travel, and the permit is valid for a stay of up to 30 days, but an extension may be requested for a fee of $50.